 I moved from Newcastle to Nottingham in 2008 and decided to focus on a career in out-patients where I gained a musculoskeletal rotational post at the QMC.
 My work varied from broken bones to joint replacements, pulled muscles and bad backs in A&E, broken bones in fracture clinic, ACL rehab and women’s health.
 This is where I fell in love with all the amazing advise and tips physiotherapists have for pregnant and post natal ladies.

-I am currently training with the APPI (The Australian Physiotherapy & Pilates Institute) in London, expanding my knowledge and expertise in Pilates.
+I am Pilates trained by the wonderful APPI (The Australian Physiotherapy & Pilates Institute) team of physio’s in London.
+I have expanded my knowledge and expertise in Pilates and continue to develop it by attending regular courses and conferences that they run.
 I have used spinal stability exercises for 12 years in the NHS, but I am now taking that to a whole new level of understanding.
 It is with zest and renewed enthusiasm that I am utilising the knowledge I am gaining to educate others about how to feel and find their core stability muscles and use them day to day.

 It’s fair to say that the last five years have been particularly challenging for me and my family, with several life-changing events leading me to this moment.
 I fell in love; I got married and was overjoyed when I fell pregnant.
 Life it seemed, was falling perfectly into place… But then everything changed; the glowing pregnancy I had envisaged gave way to complications and the serene, natural birthing experience I imagined switched to an elective C-section.
 Finally, at a time when I was already emotionally and physically fragile, I lost my mother suddenly and unexpectedly.